armory/docs/content/en/includes/armory-operator/op-install-basic.md

 <!-- this file does not contain H2 etc headings
 Hugo does not render headings in included files
 -->
 Operator in `basic` mode has permissions scoped to a single namespace, so the Operator can't see anything in other namespaces.
-You must deploy Armory Continuous Deployment or Spinnaker OSS to the same namespace as the Operator, in a 1:1 correlation (one Operator per Armory CD/Spinnaker OSS install)
+You must deploy Armory Continuous Deployment or open source Spinnaker to the same namespace as the Operator, in a 1:1 correlation (one Armory Operator per Armory CD; one Spinnaker Operator per open source Spinnaker install).

 You can find the Operator's deployment configuration in `spinnaker-operator/deploy/operator/basic` after you download and unpack the archive.
 You don't need to update any configuration values.